zizitizi/pardar/README.md

       crontab -e

-then add below line in specific config
+then add below line in specific config: